Specify replication bandwidth limit in kbps

 This was in the old UI, however I just tried the beta UI and it has the same incorrect information both in the field label (KB/s) and in the help hover text (kilobytes/second).
 Should be, I believe, (kbps) and (kilobits/second), respectively.
 The Guide also has the incorrect units.

-#13 Updated by Michael Reynolds over 1 year ago
+#13 Updated by Michael Reynolds about 2 years ago

 - File Storage-RepTasks-Limit-kbps-2018-06-25.png added